-How about your luggage?
+Tip #1: How about your luggage?
 If you are on a long trip in Norway, it is impractical for you to transit from one transportation to another with big suitcases dragging along; or exploring each pitstop, worrying about how to store or handle your luggage.
 Lastly, all these transportations have a loading limit that makes bringing the luggage with you impossible.

 Since we were moving from Bergen to Oslo, what we did was to have our luggage delivered to Oslo.
 There are a bunch of Porter Services that are specialized to deliver luggage between the two cities.
 Simply arrange the pick up in the morning at your accommodation in Bergen (Our pick up was at 6:30 am, just before we headed out to the train station), and then the luggage would safely arrive at the reception of our Oslo hotel at night.

-An introduction of Sognefjord
+An Introduction of Sognefjord

 A Fjord and I might have already shared in other posts, probably in New Zealand, is a long, narrow, and deep inlet of the sea between high cliffs.
 Fjords were usually formed by the submergence of a glaciated valley, and therefore, they are always found in countries like Norway, of course, and also Canada, New Zealand, Chile, and Greenland.
 If you are interested to find out more about the differences between Fjord and Sound, check out What You Need to Know about Milford Sound Scenic Flights, which I had the pleasure to view the majestic Milford Sound on a scenic flight, I have also explained a little bit about the above question.

-There are numerous fjords along the coast of Norway (as you can see from the map, Norway’s coastline isn’t really that smooth), and Sognefjord is one of the five most popular fjords that attracts tourists to visit.
+There are numerous fjords along the coast of Norway (as you can see from the map, Norway’s coastline isn’t really that smooth), and Sognefjord is one of the five most popular fjords that attract tourists to visit.
 Among these five fjords, Sognefjord is technically the most tourist-friendly, and the most beautiful.
 One reason is that it is very well connected with Bergen and Oslo, and it is on the route of Norway in a Nutshell; It is also the only fjord among the five that’s open to the public all year round. having said that, Sognefjord does have its natural beauty of deep and vertical cliffs that won so many people’s hearts.

 - Hardangerfjord: Opened from May to September, this fjord is actually even closer to Bergen, with a landscape that is comparable to Sognefjord.
-However, the cliff on both sides of the water appears less steep that may be less appealing to foreign travelers who came for the dramatic scene.
+However, the cliff on both sides of the water appears less steep which may be less appealing to foreign travelers who came for the dramatic scene.